codeflood/chel/docs/commands/var.md

     var name value

-To clear a variable, use the `-c` flag parameter.
+To clear a variable, use the `-clear` flag parameter.

-    var -c name
+    var -clear name

 Variables can be made globally accessible by using the `-g` flag parameter.